Anassidr/Anassidr/README.md

 - 👋 Hi there, welcome to my Github.
-- 🌱 I'm interested in Data Engineering, Software Engineering and ML.
+- 🌱 I'm interested in Software Engineering, Data Engineering, and ML.
-- ⚡ My stack: Python, SQL, docker, Airflow, GCP | Linux
+- ⚡ My stack: Python - Django, Golang, SQL, docker, Airflow, GCP | Linux
-- 🔭 Currently, I'm working on end-to-end Data Engineering projects.
+- 🔭 Currently, I'm working on projects with Go and React.
 - 📫 For contact: anasskamal.id@gmail.com

 <!--